 The Foundation's Investment Committee, appointed by the Board, is responsible for the overall management of the Foundation's investments in cash equivalent funds and securities (excluding investments in cash equivalent funds and securities held in trusts under the Plan), including the hiring and termination of investment managers, investment consultant(s), custodian banks and securities lending agents.
 The Foundation's investment consultants are responsible for sourcing, evaluating and selecting investments for recommendation to the Foundation's Investment Committee.
 The Foundation's finance department is responsible for the day-to-day operations involving due diligence and other testing procedures in regards to reviewing the reasonableness of fair value for all investments, which includes evaluating the accuracy and adequacy of information provided by custodians, brokers and managers.
-The valuation process for investments in cash equivalent funds and securities and all other fair value measurements are the responsibility of the Foundation's finance department.
-Fair value measurements for investments in limited liability companies and partnerships, investments in oil and gas interests, beneficial interests in the Trust and perpetual trusts are prepared by the Foundation's finance department and approved by the Board during its review and approval of the Foundation's audited financial statements.
+The valuation process for investments in cash equivalent funds and securities and all other fair value measurements in limited liability companies and partnerships, investments in oil and gas interests, beneficial interests in the Trust and perpetual trusts are prepared by the Foundation's finance department and approved by the Board during its review and approval of the Foundation's audited consolidated financial statements.